For many doctors, launching your own medical practice is a lifelong aspiration. But it's no small task.

 PRO TIP: The best way to protect you and your family from loan default, collection actions, and adverse credit is to insure your income against the risks of death and disability.

 Life insurance can provide the funds needed to pay off your debts and obligations if you pass away.
 If you have partners, you may want to consider a life insurance funded buy-sell agreement.
 This is a strategy that enables your partners to buy out your share of the business from your estate if you die unexpectedly.

-If you own all of part of a practice, you also should have a business overhead expense (BOE) policy or rider.
+If you own all or part of a practice, you should also have a business overhead expense (BOE) policy or rider.
 Whereas regular disability insurance covers individual income, a BOE policy will help cover your monthly business expenses if an injury or illness impacts your ability to work.